swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 No alpha channels or transparency for solid elements.

-The Logo must be provided as image data URL, https URL are not supported.
+The Logo must be provided as image Data-URI, https URL are not supported.

 Multi-colored logos and gradients are automatically converted to a monochrome version to foster readability and ease of use.